gcallah/work/chaps/weber.md

 (FOOTNOTE: We might note, at this point, the Tawney's work gives lie to Braudel's claim that "All historians have opposed this tenuous theory...")

+And finally, I offer a quote which would serve as an excellent one paragraph summary of *PE*:

+"Among the numerous forces which had gone to form [the new economic ideal], some not inconsiderable part may reasonably be ascribed to the emphasis on the life of business enterprise as the appropriate field for Christian endeavour, and on the qualities needed for success in it, which was characteristic of Puritanism.
+These qualities, and the admiration of them, remained, when the religious reference, and the restraints which it imposed, had weakened or disappeared."
+(273)

-Any one of the above quotes could be slipped into a new edition of *PE*, and only the most assiduous reader would notice the addition.
+Indeed, any one of the above quotes could be slipped into a new edition of *PE*, and only the most assiduous reader would notice the addition.
 So what comes as a real surprise is that, when Tawney actually addresses Weber, he voices these complaints:

 - "Weber seems to me to explain by reference to moral and intellectual influences developments which have their principal